 - salad greens, such as arugula, kale, or romaine lettuce

 You’ ll need to count the carbs in your fruits and starchy vegetables just as you would for any other carbohydrate food group.
 This doesn’ t mean you need to avoid them.
 Just be sure the amount you’ re eating fits into your overall meal plan.

 When shopping for fruits and vegetables, look for choices that are in season to save some bucks.
 Shopping for foods that are in season can also be a great way to try new fruits and vegetables.

-In a word, diabetic should take much more concern in their diet, meanwhile, their eating plan “shouldn’ t be boring,” Powers says.
+In a word, people with diabetes should take much more concern in their diet, meanwhile, their eating plan “shouldn’ t be boring,” Powers says.
 “It should include the foods you love with a balance of carbohydrates.”
 No single fruit or vegetable provides all of the nutrients you need, so choose different types and colours in order to give your body the mix of nutrients it needs.
-Challenge yourself to try a different fruit or vegetable whenever possible.